KupnoH/snowfall/README.md

 Of course, there are more stuff to change if you want.
 So feel free to browse through `src/snowfall.scss` and edit it as you wish.
 Though editing only this variables can change snowfall behavior.

+If you think this instructions are incomplete or you want to ask me something, feel free to write me an email `kupnoh25@gmail.com`.

 ##Credits
 Huge thanks to [redstapler](https://redstapler.co/) because the snowfall library this plugin uses based on [cool tutorial from them](https://www.youtube.com/watch?v=8eyAoBBucHk) which you can use as an example of how it looks like.

 Also, huge thanks to [me](https://github.com/KupnoH), because I did snowfall library available for almost every site and made a port of it for WordPress.

 Big thanks and tons of love to my wife, who inspires me a lot.
 Love you, darling.

 And thanks to my cat.

 ##TODOs: